duarm/catchme/README.md

 # Catch you, Catch me (catchme)

 Catch You, Catch me is a cli interface to communicate with a mpv server through an unix socket, written in pure and simple c99.

+## More
 I made this because mpvc was super slow due to being a shell script.
+This program doesn't have any runtime dependencies, as everything it uses (musl as libc, json-c) was static linked.
+This results in faster loading times, especially important in a program which runs for some milliseconds and then closes.

 The default protocol communicates with mpv and was only tested with mpv.
-I tried to make it as easy as possible to adapt to mpv's evolving protocol, but it might be possible to communicate with other servers by editing config.h.
+I tried to make it as easy as possible to adapt to mpv's evolving protocol, but it might be possible to communicate with other servers by editing each message on config.h.

 ## Features